Mississippi senator banking on boost from Trump rallies

 “My approach is Mississippi first,” Espy said at last week’s debate.
 “That means that Mississippi over party, Mississippi over person — I don’t care how powerful that person might be.”

 Espy also has carefully picked his time to talk about race.
-He does remind voters while Hyde-Smith was in a white academy, he and his twin sister were being called racial slurs while integrating Yazoo City High School in 1969.
+He does remind voters while Hyde-Smith attended a white private school that was founded after court-ordered desegregation of public schools, he and his twin sister were being called racial slurs while integrating Yazoo City High School in 1969.

 Hyde-Smith has apologized to “anyone that was offended” by the hanging comment, saying she meant no ill will.
 She and her campaign have refused to talk about the Confederate hat and have called the school issue a personal attack on her family meant to draw attention away from issues.